August 2026 lunar eclipse

-A partial lunar eclipse will occur at the Moon’s ascending node of orbit on Friday, August 28, 2026, with an umbral magnitude of 0.9319.
+A partial lunar eclipse occurred at the Moon's ascending node of orbit on Friday, August 28, 2026, with an umbral magnitude of 0.9319.
 A lunar eclipse occurs when the Moon moves into the Earth's shadow, causing the Moon to be darkened.
 A partial lunar eclipse occurs when one part of the Moon is in the Earth's umbra, while the other part is in the Earth's penumbra.
 Unlike a solar eclipse, which can only be viewed from a relatively small area of the world, a lunar eclipse may be viewed from anywhere on the night side of Earth.
-Occurring about 6 days after perigee (on August 22, 2026, at 4:20 UTC), the Moon's apparent diameter will be larger.
+Occurring about 5.8 days after apogee (08:20 UTC, August 22) and about 9.7 days before perigee (20:26 UTC, September 6), the Moon's apparent diameter was less than average.

-This lunar eclipse will be the last of an almost tetrad, with the others being on March 14, 2025 (total) September 8, 2025 (total) and March 3, 2026 (total).
+This lunar eclipse was the last of an almost tetrad, with the others being on March 14, 2025 (total), September 8, 2025 (total), and March 3, 2026 (total).

 Visibility

-The eclipse will be completely visible over North and South America, seen rising over the central Pacific Ocean and setting over Africa, Europe, and the Middle East.
+The eclipse was completely visible over North and South America, seen rising over the central Pacific Ocean and setting over Africa, Europe, and the Middle East.